 The law allows landlords to deduct portions of the security deposit to cover the cost of damages caused by a tenant.
-However, landlords cannot deduct to repair normal wear and tear, or the normal depreciation of a property.
+However, landlords cannot deduct from the security deposit to repair normal wear and tear or the normal depreciation of a property.

-What is Wear and Tear?
+- What Is Wear And Tear?

 All rental properties are going to suffer some deterioration, even with the best of tenants.
 Wear and tear is the inevitable decline of a property’s overall condition due to time and usage.

 There is nothing wrong with wear and tear happening to the property.
 High-quality components will wear out more slowly, but everything eventually degrades and needs to be replaced.
 By simply being used, things like the sinks in your property are gradually breaking down.